eduardo-sarmento/Augmented-Smart-dataset/README.md

 # Augmented-Smart-dataset

-This repository is part of the paper: Título do artigo, where we evaluated the federated learning procedure for training ML algorithms to forecast consumers' energy power consumption.
-In the paper we use a modified version of the Smart* dataset[1] and the Building Data Genome Project 2 dataset[2].
-In the paper we used a modified version the Smart* dataset where take the average of the measurements for the three houses (A, B, C) in a time window of 15 minutes.
+This repository is a part of the paper titled *Forecasting Energy Power Consumption using Federated Learning in Edge Computing Devices*, in which we evaluated the federated learning procedure for training machine learning algorithms to forecast consumers' energy power consumption.
+For this study, we used a modified version of the Smart* dataset[1] and the Building Data Genome Project 2 dataset[2].
+In the case of the Smart* dataset, we computed the average of the measurements for three houses (A, B, C) in a time window of 15 minutes.

 As a contribution, we also made available a augmented version of the Smart* dataset in this repository.
 This version contains seven new houses (D, E, F, G, H, I, J) and is generated from the three original houses as such: D, E, and F (from House A), G and H (from House B), and I and J (from House C).